NovusQ/etsi0014_server/README.md

 # Develop
-We use [poetry](https://python-poetry.org/) to develop and maintain this application.
+We use [poetry](https://python-poetry.org/) to manage dependencies of this application.

 To get started grab a copy of this source code and clone it.